How to Retire in 3 Years Through Real Estate Investing

 I’m a strong believer in turning lofty, undefined goals (like “I want to retire”) into tangible, specific goals (like “I want $4,500 per month in cash flow from rental properties within three years”).
 Now that is something we can go after.

-Breaking Down the Big Goal Into the # of Units
+Breaking Down the Big Goal Into the Number of Units

-Now that we have our big goal clearly defined — $4,500 per month within three years — we need to break that down even further.
+Now that we have our big goal clearly defined—$4,500 per month within three years—we need to break it down even further.
 What does that even mean?

 Well, for me, I like to look at that number and ask the question, “How many rental units (houses or apartment units) do I need to hit that number?”

 For me, I like to see between $100 and $200 per month, per unit.
-That’s just my target that I aim for and have been able to get most of my career.
+That’s just a target I aim for and have been able to get most of my career.

 Right!
 Thirty units.

-So, now we’ve taken this big crazy goal of retiring in three years and condensed it down to a goal of buying 30 units that average $150 per month in cash flow each.
+Now we’ve taken this big, crazy goal of retiring in three years and condensed it down to a goal of buying 30 units that average $150 per month in cash flow each.

 So, how do you buy 30 units over the next three years?
-Well, of course, you could shop around and find a 30-unit apartment complex, and BAM, you are done.
+Well, you could shop around and find a 30-unit apartment complex, and BAM!
+You are done.

-But that would make for a slightly boring video, so let’s get a bit more creative.
+But that would make for a slightly boring story, so let’s get a bit more creative.

-You could also buy 30 single family houses, but that’s a lot of work — so let’s work on a plan that meets somewhere in the middle — small multifamily properties like duplexes, triplexes, or fourplexes.
+You could also buy 30 single family houses, but that’s a lot of work.
+Let’s work on a plan that meets somewhere in the middle—small multifamily properties like duplexes, triplexes, or fourplexes.

 Additionally, I want to break up our goal of 30 units into three mini-goals, one for each year.

-We could say that we want 10 units per year for three years — but I don’t think that’s as realistic.
+We could say that we want 10 units per year for three years, but I don’t think that’s realistic.
 I say that because people tend to start a little slower and speed up over time.
-So I want to set our goals to reflect that reality.
+Instead, I want to set our goals to reflect that reality.